Robby Ginepri

-Robert Louis Ginepri (/dʒɪˈnɛpri/ jih-NEP-ree; born October 7, 1982) is a retired American professional tennis player.
+Robert Louis Ginepri (/dʒɪˈnɛpri/ jih-NEP-ree; born October 7, 1982) is an American former professional tennis player.
 He won three ATP singles titles in his career and achieved a career-high ranking of World No. 15 in December 2005.
 Ginepri's best Grand Slam result was the semifinals of the 2005 US Open, where he lost to Andre Agassi.